Gaussian Processes in Stan

 CAUTION: Slow

-Warning in readLines(stan_file): incomplete final line found on
+Warning in readLines(file, warn = TRUE): incomplete final line found on

 gp_example_pred_2D